 - Provide a forum and input process for regional transportation decision making and review of plans and programs for all transportation modes.
-Process participants are the Metropolitan Council, the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Transportation (MnDOT), the Metropolitan Airports Commission (MAC), local units of government including tribal nations, transit providers and residents. - Draft Action Items and move them through the regional transportation planning process, with recommendation actions by the Transportation Advisory Board (TAB) and its Technical Advisory Committee (TAC), followed, when necessary, by action from the Council's Transportation Committee and full Council. - Provide training opportunities and information items and presentations for new Council, TAB, and TAC members. - Provide general support, background and information on the upcoming meetings and related decision-making to the Council members, TAB members and other regional policy makers, as needed. - Prepare the UPWP in cooperation with MnDOT, FHWA, MPCA, MAC, and other stakeholders. - Provide quarterly reports on the progress of activities outlined in the UPWP. - Attend the quarterly statewide MPO Directors meetings and the annual Minnesota MPO workshop. - Update the Technical Advisory Committee (TAC) bylaws, as requested by member agencies. - During 2022 conduct a software program analysis and comparison for use in the Regional Solicitation application process and recommend a program to purchase and use in future application processes.
+Process participants are the Metropolitan Council (including Metro Transit), the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Transportation (MnDOT), the Metropolitan Airports Commission (MAC), local units of government including tribal nations, transit providers and residents. - Draft Action Items and move them through the regional transportation planning process, with recommendation actions by the Transportation Advisory Board (TAB) and its Technical Advisory Committee (TAC), followed, when necessary, by action from the Council's Transportation Committee and full Council. - Provide training opportunities and information items and presentations for new Council, TAB, and TAC members. - Provide general support, background and information on the upcoming meetings and related decision-making to the Council members, TAB members and other regional policy makers, as needed. - Prepare the UPWP in cooperation with MnDOT, FHWA, MPCA, MAC, and other stakeholders. - Provide quarterly reports on the progress of activities outlined in the UPWP. - Attend the quarterly statewide MPO Directors meetings and the annual Minnesota MPO workshop. - Update the Technical Advisory Committee (TAC) bylaws, as requested by member agencies.